-If your team doesn’t feel you want their input, over time they will stop making suggestions and just follow orders.
-If you are so busy you can’t stay on top of everything, over time projects will start to fall through the cracks.
+If your team doesn’t feel you want their input, they will stop making suggestions and follow orders over time.
+If you are so busy you can’t stay on top of everything; projects will start to fall through the cracks over time.

 Ways to instill confidence in your team include: